kionsoftware/terraform-provider-kion/importer-script/README.md

 - cloud-access-role-project
 ```

-### cloudtamer API key & user with permissions
+### Kion API key & user with permissions

-You will need a cloudtamer app API key in order for the script to authenticate with cloudtamer.
+You will need a Kion app API key in order for the script to authenticate with Kion.
 The user for which this key is generated will need at least `Browse` permissions on:
 - Cloud Rules
 - AWS CloudFormation templates
 - AWS IAM policies